Connect Akto with Cloudflare Container

 }

-function collectTraffic(request, backendResponse, env, ctx) {
+function collectTraffic(request, backendResponse, env, ctx, extra) {

 const contentType = (request.headers.get("content-type") || "").toLowerCase();